arp242/jumpy.vim/README.md

    [testing.vim](https://github.com/arp242/testing.vim); running the full test suite should be as easy as `tvim test ./...`.

-4. Use `./tbl` to create the table.
+4. Use `./tbl` to create the table to update the README.

-Alternatively, you can use a `Filetype` autocmd in your local vimrc file:
+Alternatively, you can use a `Filetype` autocmd in your vimrc file:

     autocmd Filetype myft call jumpy#map('[[ ]] pattern', 'g[ g] pattern')